chebro/host-a-hack/README.md

 ## Challenges we ran into

 - The biggest challenge was to figure out a way to make the whole process instantaneous for our users, so we decided to allocate a container pool which is maintained by our server side go program that ensures that there are enough containers available at all times.
-- We faced a huge hurdle while sketching up the solution for generating a weblink for each container, since our reverse proxy has to handle webservers running on every container.
+- We faced a huge hurdle while sketching up the solution for generating a web-link for each container, since our reverse proxy has to handle web-servers running on every container.
 - Not having dedicated front-end engineers in our team made it difficult for us to make an even better and polished user experience.

 ## Accomplishments that we're proud of